UnlyEd/boilerplates-generator/templates/node-v10.x-aws-serverless-with-serverless-bundle/README.md

 ## Features/defaults provided by this boilerplate

+- Usage of https://github.com/AnomalyInnovations/serverless-bundle in order to simplify the webpack/babel setup, at the cost of flexibility
 - SLS handles stages/environments and settings per environment (memorySize, AWS profile, etc.)
   - "staging" and "production" environments built-in
 - SLS scripts (helpers)